David J. Patterson

-David Joseph Patterson is a Northern Irish taxonomist specializing in protozoa and the use of taxonomy in biodiversity informatics.
+David Joseph Patterson (born 19 April 1950) is a Northern Irish taxonomist specializing in protozoa and the use of taxonomy in biodiversity informatics.

 Early life and education

 David Joseph Patterson was born in Belfast, Northern Ireland on 19 April 1950 to Doris Mary (née Bell) and Samuel Patterson, with one elder brother (mathematician Samuel James) and a sister (Frances Mary).
-Father of Alice Mia Vørs Patterson, Daniel Kieran Patterson, and William Zhao Patterson.
+Father of Alice Mia Vørs Patterson, Daniel Kieran Patterson, and William Patterson.
 He was educated at Belmont Primary, Strandtown and Grosvenor High schools in Belfast.
 He obtained his Bachelor of Science with first-class honours at Queen's University Belfast in 1971.

 Career

 David Patterson obtained a Doctor of Philosophy from the University of Bristol in 1976, where he was later employed (1977–1993).
 He obtained his Doctor of Science in 1990 from Queen's University, Belfast.
 In 1993 he moved to the University of Sydney in Australia where he became Head of the School of Biological Sciences.
 In 2004, he moved to the Marine Biological Laboratory in Woods Hole (Mass., USA) where he helped to establish the Encyclopedia of Life project with responsibility for the informatics component, basing EOL on the model developed with the micro*scope project.
 From 2012-2014 he was a Research Professor at Arizona State University; and also was Professor (MBL) at Brown University in Providence, Rhode Island, and an Emeritus Professor of the University of Sydney, Sydney, Australia.
 As a taxonomist, his primary interests were in the diversity of protozoa and the evolution of protists.
 He and his co-workers described about 250 new taxa.
 David Patterson was awarded the Thomas Henry Huxley prize and the Scientific Medal of the Zoological Society of London; has been Secretary of the British Section of the Society of Protozoologists; President of the International Society for Evolutionary Protistology; and Vice-President of the (International) Society of Protozoology.
 He served as a member of the International Commission for Zoological Nomenclature, of the Editorial Committee for Algae of the International Association for Plant Taxonomy, of the Executive Committee of the International Union of Biological Sciences, and of the Scientific Committee of the World Data System.

 He has published approximately 200 peer-reviewed papers including several books throughout his career.
-Initial interests in ion physiology,volume regulation, and contractile vacuoles shifted to ultrastructural studies, a technique that reshaped the understanding of protist diversity, in turn being further enriched through comparative molecular studies.
-With Guy Brugerolle, he introduced his concept that clades of protists could usefully be identified by the complement and arrangement of organelles - that is their ultrastructural identity, and later used this concept along with the rationale of transformed cladistics to redefine the diversity of clades among eukaryotes.
+Initial interests in ion physiology, volume regulation, and contractile vacuoles shifted to ultrastructural studies, a technique that reshaped the understanding of protist diversity, in turn being further enriched through comparative molecular studies.
+With Guy Brugerolle, he introduced his concept that clades of protists could usefully be identified by the complement and arrangement of organelles - that is their ultrastructural identity.
+He later used this concept along with the rationale of transformed cladistics to redefine the diversity of clades among eukaryotes.
 This simplified the challenge of establishing a complete phylogeny for eukaryotes by providing a list of the clades among which relatedness was to be established.